AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Experimental Results

 \end{itemize}

-\textbf{\underline{Results.} Injection and Authentication are the top-two high-level vulnerability types that AgenticSCR performs best.} We find that AgenticSCR can generate 23.4\% and 21.4\% of correct secure code review comments (L\&R\&T) for the Injection type and the Authentication type, respectively.
-For example, AgenticSCR correctly comments on a vulnerable line, as well as predicts the correct vulnerability type, of pre-commit changes that belongs to CVE-2015-1326.\footnote{CVE-2015-1326: \url{https://nvd.nist.gov/vuln/detail/CVE-2015-1326}} This vulnerability is related to code injection vulnerability caused by CWE-20 (Improper Input Validation), which is closely related to our Injection type.
+\textbf{\underline{Results.} Injection and Authorization are the two categories on which AgenticSCR performs best.} AgenticSCR generates 23.4\% and 21.4\% correct comments (L\&T\&R) for Injection and Authorization vulnerabilities, respectively, outperforming all baselines in both categories.
+These vulnerability types often involve recognizable security-sensitive patterns---such as missing input validation, unsafe sanitization, or absent access-control checks---that align well with AgenticSCR’s structured security knowledge and repository-aware reasoning.
+For example, AgenticSCR correctly localizes and predicts the vulnerability type for code changes contributing to CVE-2015-1326~\cite{CVE-2015-1326}, an Injection-category vulnerability stemming from CWE-20 (Improper Input Validation).

-On the other hand, \textbf{AgenticSCR is struggle to generate correct comments (L\&R\&T) for the Information (6.2\%) and Control (0\%) vulnerability types.} For vulnerabilities in type Information, AgenticSCR may recognize potential issues in the code changes, such as patterns where sensitive data flows into a risky sink, but still incorrectly pinpoint the vulnerable lines.
-For example, in the code changes contributing to CVE-2017-6200,\footnote{CVE-2017-6200: \url{https://nvd.nist.gov/vuln/detail/CVE-2017-6200}} AgenticSCR correctly predicts the vulnerability type and generates a relevant comment, but the commented line is not the actual cause of the vulnerability.
-In addition, we observe that Control is also notably difficult as neither AgenticSCR nor any baseline detects vulnerabilities of this type.
-This may be because such vulnerabilities often require specific contextual information, such as business requirements or expected workflows, to identify, which is not available in the code artifacts accessible to AgenticSCR.
+In contrast, \textbf{AgenticSCR struggles on Information (6.2\%) and Control (0\%) vulnerabilities.} For vulnerabilities in type Information, AgenticSCR may recognize potential issues in code changes, such as patterns where sensitive data flows into a risky sink, but incorrectly pinpoints the vulnerable lines.
+For instance, in code changes contributing to CVE-2017-6200~\cite{CVE-2017-6200}, AgenticSCR predicts the correct vulnerability type and generates a relevant comment, but misidentifies the root vulnerable location.
+Control vulnerabilities represent a fundamental limitation, with 0\% correctness across all approaches.
+These vulnerabilities arise from subtle logic flaws or violated business constraints—such as incorrect branching conditions or missing validation logic—that require domain-specific behavioral expectations and dynamic execution context unavailable from repository context alone.

-\subsection{RQ3: What is the contributions of the security-focused components in our AgenticSCR?}
+\subsection{RQ3: What are the contributions of the security-focused components and subagent design in AgenticSCR?}

-Table~\ref{table:ablation-analysis} presents the analysis results of the contributions of the security-focused components (i.e., SAST Rules in the detector subagent and CWE Trees in the validator subagent) of our AgenticSCR.
+Table~\ref{table:ablation-analysis} presents the contribution of AgenticSCR's security-focused components, namely SAST rulesin the detector subagent and CWE Trees in the validator subagent.